By Nathaniel Bott

 Longnecker says that without proper funding for pensions, it creates a recurring unfunded liability.
 He compared it to paying off a mortgage, saying that it’s an extra cost counties have to pay in addition to an annual contribution to the state.

-With proper funding of pensions and retiree health, money can be freed up to keep up with inflationary costs, give employees a small raise, and help cover increasing health insurance costs.
+With proper funding of pensions and retiree health, money can be freed up to keep up with inflationary costs, give employees a small raise, and help cover increasing health insurance costs and create a budget for seasonal workers who may need temporary life insurance without health questions.

 The Administrative Office, found in the Clinton County Courthouse, handles a large portion of the county’s finances and budget.
 Much of that work falls on Longnecker.